In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - ¼ pound baby spinach

 - 2 pasture-raised organic eggs

-Cook the bean sprouts and rice
+Cook the rice

-Toast the sesame seeds
+Toast the sesame seeds; cook the spinach

-Fry the egg; make the dressing
+Fry the eggs; make the dressing

 - Grate or peel and finely chop enough ginger to measure 1 teaspoon.